a-yushishukla/bioinformatics-toolkit-labcode/README.md

 * **Objective:** Use a "Sliding Window" algorithm to find GC-rich regions.
 * **Visual:** Created a Matplotlib line graph showing local fluctuations in genomic stability (wuhan_spike_gc_plot.png)

+### Project 4: Evolutionary Mapping (Phylogeny)
+Task: Construct a Phylogenetic Tree to visualize the relationship between SARS-CoV-2 variants.

+*  **Algorithm:** Used the UPGMA (Unweighted Pair Group Method with Arithmetic Mean) clustering method.

+* **Data Source:** Applied a distance matrix based on observed mutations between the Wuhan, Delta, and Omicron variants.

+####  Methodology & Assumptions
+To build this tree, I utilized the Molecular Clock Hypothesis.

+* **The Assumption:** This model assumes that DNA sequences evolve at a relatively constant rate over time.

+* **The Result:** Because UPGMA uses this "constant rate" logic, it produces a Symmetrical (Ultrametric) Tree where all "leaves" (the variants) are equidistant from the root.
+This is a simplified but powerful way to visualize how Omicron has diverged significantly further from the Wuhan strain than Delta did.